keu/docs/software/registry-backend.md

       keyid: my-kms-key-id
 ```

-3. Push the configuration change to your platform as described in [Apply a config change](apply-platform-config.md).
+3. Push the configuration change to your platform.
+See [Apply a config change](apply-platform-config.md).

 ## Azure Blob Storage

-If you're running Astronomer Software on Azure AKS, we'd recommend Azure Blob Storage as a registry backend solution.
-Read below for guidelines.
+If you're running Astronomer Software on Azure Kubernetes Service (AKS), Astronomer recommends using Azure Blob Storage as a registry backend solution.

-To read more about the Azure Blog Storage driver, [go here](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/azure.md).
+To read more about the Azure Blog Storage driver, see [Microsoft Azure storage driver](https://github.com/docker/docker.github.io/blob/master/registry/storage-drivers/azure.md).

 ### Prerequisites